This is your time to shine!

 Entries submitted at the member entry fee must be submitted in the name of the member on the entry form.

-To qualify for the member entry fee, membership dues must accompany entry.
-One purchase order/check is acceptable for both contest entries and membership.
-Membership is from July 1, 2021, to June 30, 2022.
+To qualify for the member entry fee, membership dues must be up to date.
+Membership requests can be submitted by clicking here.
+Membership is from July 1, 2023, to June 30, 2024.

 Non-member entries: $40 each

 Non-member entries must pay the non-member entry fee.